henkvancann/FNcompGordian/Legend.md

 ### Definitions

 - FN : Fully Noded app
-- FN2 : Fully Noded 2 app, new name is Gordian Wallet, The original name FN2 was a misnaming because it is a different app than FN from its inception.
+- GW : Gordian Wallet, formerly `Fully Noded 2` app, The original name FN2 was a misnaming because it is a different app than FN from its inception.
 [This comparison](./Docs/FN2_Comparison.md) tries to explain the differences between Fully Noded and Gordian Wallet.
 - signed raw transaction : [Wikipage](https://en.bitcoin.it/wiki/Raw_Transactions) explains it all
 - Bitcoin-cli: Bitcoin *CommandLine Interface*; just like Bitcoin Core app the CLI uses RPC calls to give your node and the bitcoin network commands and get results back.
 - Bitcoin Core (Wallet) App, also known as `Bitcoin-qt`: Software running on MacOS, Windows and Linux that offers a **Graphical User Interface** to your Bitcoin Wallet and, if you wish, to your node.
 Just like Bitcoin CLI the Core app uses RPC calls to give your node and the bitcoin network commands and get results back.